Robert McKinley Biography

 Robert McKinley is the most widely quoted and interviewed payments expert with more than 10,000 interviews and 20,000 citations published in U.S. newspapers, magazines and scores of on-camera TV and live radio interviews.

-The Associated Press, New York Times and American Banker ran major personal features on Robert McKinley’s RAM Research®, CardWeb® and CardTrak® businesses.
+The Associated Press, American Banker, and New York Times ran major personal features on Robert McKinley’s RAM Research®, CardWeb® and CardTrak® businesses.
 Every newspaper in the U.S. has repeatedly carried his quotations regarding the payments business.
 When General Motors announced its Rewards MasterCard product in September 1992, Mr. McKinley handled more than 100 interviews over a three day period.

 Among the hundreds of on-camera television interviews he is best known for his appearances on PBS’ Frontline documentaries, NBC’s Today Show, CNN News, and all the network evening newscasts.
 He hosted the half hour CardWeb® TV program and was a regular on Businessweek’s weekly national Money Talks program.
 In 1995 McKinley handled more than 30 TV interviews in one day via satellite in Pittsburgh, on behalf of PNC Bank.